ed-lau/riana/README.md

 ## License

-This project is licensed under the MIT License - see the [license.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the LICENSE.md file for details

-## Acknowledgments

-* [PurpleBooth](https://github.com/PurpleBooth) for Github Readme template.